sebastien/dotenv/README.md

 share a common setup, while allowing  for individual configuration and customization.

+`dotenv` also works well in a single-user setup where you have multiple environments on the same machine, or an environment with machine-specific changes.

 Features:

-- **Profile templates**: dotfiles templates can be combined and filled-in with profile-specific variables.
+- **Profile templates**: dotfiles templates can be combined and filled in with profile-specific variables.

 - **Multiple profiles**: instantly switch between different sets of dotfiles